Accelerated Bachelor's to Master's in Computer Science

-completed a proposed Degree Completion Plan (DCP) that satisfies the combined major requirements
+completed a proposed Degree Completion Plan (DCP) that satisfies the accelerated major requirements

 a written statement of purpose for applying to the program

-All computer science majors, regardless of track are eligible to be admitted to the combined program.
-There is no expectation that students completing a specific undergraduate track would continue that track in the graduate portion of the combined program.
+All computer science majors, regardless of track are eligible to be admitted to the accelerated program.
+There is no expectation that students completing a specific undergraduate track would continue that track in the graduate portion of the accelerated program.

-Below are the required and elective graduate level, overlap courses that can be taken in the combined major:
+Below are the required and elective graduate level, overlap courses that can be taken in the accelerated major: